 Are there ads in G Suite?

 No. There are no ads in the suite of G Suite core services.
-Outside the G Suite Core Services, additional Google services may show ads, as described in the G Suite Privacy Notice.
-For G Suite users in primary/secondary schools, Google does not use any user personal information (or any information associated with a Google Account) to target ads.Read our G Suite agreement (Google's contract with schools covering G Suite core services) Read our G Suite Privacy Notice More about Privacy
+Outside of the G Suite Core Services, additional Google services may show ads, as described in the G Suite Privacy Notice.
+For G Suite users in Primary/Secondary (K-12) schools, Google does not use any user personal information (or any information associated with a Google Account) to target ads.Read our G Suite agreement (Google's contract with schools covering G Suite core services) Read our G Suite Privacy Notice More about Privacy

 How does Google keep data secure?

-Google's data centres use custom hardware running a custom hardened operating system and file system.
+Google’s data centres use custom hardware running a custom hardened operating system and file system.
 Each of these systems has been optimised for security and performance.
-Because Google controls the entire hardware stack, we are able to respond quickly to any threats or weaknesses that may emerge.
+Because Google controls the entire hardware stack, we are able to quickly respond to any threats or weaknesses that may emerge.

 Google encrypts Gmail (including attachments) and Drive data while on the move.
-This ensures that your messages are safe not only when they move between you and Google's servers, but also as they move between Google's data centres.More about security
+This ensures that your messages are safe not only when they move between you and Google's servers, but also as they move between Google's data centres.More about Security

 Our proven infrastructure handles more than 100 billion search queries each month and scales services such as Gmail to hundreds of millions of users with 99.978% availability and no scheduled downtime.
-We have more than 450 full-time engineers – the world's foremost experts in security – working to protect your information.More about reliability
+We have more than 450 full-time engineers, the world’s foremost experts in security, working to protect your information.More about Reliability

 Which third parties have reviewed Google’s security practices?